jingsongs/EHR2Vec/README.md

 # MedE2Vec
 MedE2Vec is a embedding translation tool for medical entities based on attention mechanism.
-We have provided a version of tensorflow implement and it is constantly being provided.
+We have provided a version of tensorflow implement and it is constantly being improved.

 # Prerequisites
 1. We use Python 3.6 and Tensorflow 1.8.0.